Limoges Cathedral: Gothic church

 Work was halted in 1327 for several decades due to a shortage of funds, but resumed with in the second part of the century with the building of the southern wing and the transept and its rose window.
 In 1378, the chapel of Saint Martial was finished. and the Romanesque bell tower was reinforced so that upper levels in the Gothic style could be added.
 By 1444 the Gothic chevet and rebuilt transept were attached to the Romanesque nave.
 Following the end of the Hundred Years War, the two eastern traverses were built between 1458 and 1499.
+Between 1516 and 1541, the Bishops Philippe de Montmorency (1517–1519) and Charles Villiers de L'Ilse Adam (1522–1530) built the portal of Saint Jean, a masterpiece of Flamboyant architecture, at the end of the northern transept.
+This brought the Chapel of Saint Valerie, the former chapel of Saint-Martial, into the cathedral structure, where it serves as the baptistry.
+Between 1533 and 1534 the Bishop Jean de Langeac created the jubé, the highly decorated barrier separating the choir from the nave.
+In 1533, Jean de Langeac commissioned the ornate jube to close the choir, and began work on the next four traverses of the nave.
+On June 30, 1571, the spire of the church was stuck by lightning, which started a fire which spread to the belfry, where the 11 bells melted.
+The bells were cast again, and five were reinstalled in the church in 1575.